Hypertrophic piercing bumps and keloid scars can look similar. However, there are various ways to differentiate them.

 - washing the hands before touching the piercing

-- washing the piercing with gentle soap and water once a day
+- washing the piercing with a saline solution or gentle soap and water once a day

 - patting the area dry with a clean cotton pad after bathing or showering and avoiding using a towel, which can introduce bacteria

 Various treatment options are available for keloids.
 The appropriate treatment option can depend on several factors, including the type and size of the keloid.
 Treatment options include:

 - Corticosteroids: This type of medication can help shrink the keloid.
 The AAD note that people require about four injections on average, having one every 3–4 weeks.
 They also say that 50–80% of keloids shrink after corticosteroid injection.

 - Surgery: A specialist can surgically remove the keloid.
 However, keloids can return, even after surgical removal.